Whether you've realized it or not, pretty much everything you do or have done involves some sort of strategy, aka a plan of action.

 Aim to dig deep into yourself and think about everything you are, activities you are involved in, causes you support, and more.

-Once you have your list handy, you can then go through the process of not only searching for "STEM Scholarships" but also searching "Scholarships for Activists" or "Scholarships for Students of Color" to widen the range of opportunities that are open to you to apply for and hopefully earn some money from!
+Once you have your list handy, you can then go through the process of not only searching for "STEM Scholarships" but also searching "Scholarships for Activists" or "Scholarships for Minority Students" to widen the range of opportunities that are open to you to apply for and hopefully earn some money from!

 Now that you have your scholarship goals and resources identified, at this stage, you'll want to start gathering the documents and information that are generally required, and likely will be required for most of the scholarships that you find and want to apply for.

 Some of the information that scholarships may ask for when you apply (depending on the type of scholarship) includes:

 One major key to any scholarship strategy is doing things that will keep you organized and save you time.
 Having this information handy in a folder on your computer will help to make the process of applying to scholarships much quicker.

 Also, once you start applying for scholarships, you may find that certain scholarships require you to also answer specific essay questions and that these questions may be similar across scholarships.